Daniel Sivan

-Daniel Sivan (Hebrew: דניאל סיון; born August 21, 1949) is an Israeli Emeritus professor in the Department of Hebrew Language at the Ben-Gurion University of the Negev.
+Daniel Sivan (Hebrew: דניאל סיון; August 21, 1949 – August 6, 2026) was an Israeli linguist and academic who was a professor in the Department of Hebrew Language at the Ben-Gurion University of the Negev.

-Biography
+Background

-Daniel Sibboni (later Sivan) was born in Casablanca, Morocco.
+Daniel Sibboni (later Sivan) was born in Casablanca, French protectorate of Morocco.
 He immigrated to Israel with his parents Makhluf and Allen and his two brothers Shmuel and Michel.
 When they arrived by ship from Marseille they were taken to Shikkun Canaan, a neighborhood in Safed.
 Sibboni's youngest brother, Gabi Siboni, was born there.

 In August 1967, Sivan joined the Israel Defense Forces and became a coding instructor in the signals corps at Tzrifin.

 Upon completing his military service, he moved to Ramat Gan and studied at the Tel Aviv University.
 He graduated with a Bachelor of Arts degree in Bible Studies and Hebrew Language in 1970.
 Continuing his studies, Sivan gained a Master of Arts degree in Hebrew and Semitic languages.
 His thesis focused on "Northwest Semitic in Akkadian texts from Ugarit" and was under the guidance of Professor Anson Frank Rainey.
 Sivan's thesis for his PhD degree, "Grammar of Northwestern Semitic Vocables in Akkadian Texts from the Land of Israel and Syria in the Middle Bronze Age", was written under the guidance of Professor Gideon Goldenberg and Professor Anson Frank Rainey.

 From 2009 to 2011, Sivan broadcast a weekly jazz program on Radio Darom.
 He was a member of the band "Koah Meshikha" (Gravity) in which he played the guitar and sang blues and jazz songs with his brother, Gabi Siboni.
 After many years, Sivan quit the band, which changed its name to Jukebox.

-Sivan is married (for the second time).
-He has three children with his first wife.
+Sivan was married (for the second time).
+He had three children with his first wife.
 His eldest son, Gal (aka James), was the drummer of the Shabak Samech band.

+Sivan died on August 6, 2026, at the age of 76.